Total credits: 15

 - Learn about Southeast Asian culture, heritage, and history through the eyes of local students and community members we will work with and live alongside during our travels

-- Spend eight weeks in SE Asia working with local stakeholders, including government officials, NGOs and local university students
+- Spend six weeks in SE Asia working with local stakeholders, including government officials, NGOs and local university students

 - Identify elements of equitable international partnerships and how they are initiated, nurtured and sustained while gaining deeper insight into sustainable development, environmental conservation and community building

 - Learn about the daily life of villagers and traditional fishing and agricultural practices, as you visit communities you would not have access to as a tourist